During the lease term in Boston

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Boston.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to coming into the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Boston.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference